bcgov/castor/R/SpaDES-modules/dataCastor/README.md

 * *nameBoundaryColumn*.
 Name of the column within the boundary file that has the boundary name.
 * *nameBoundary*.
 Name of the boundary - a spatial polygon within the boundary file. (e.g., a TSA name to query a TSA spatial polygon file, or a group of herds or TSAs).
 * *nameBoundaryGeom*.
 Name of the geom column in the boundary file.
-* *save_clusdb*.
+* *saveCastorDB*.
 Save the db to a file?
 Default = FALSE.
-* *useCLUSdb*.
+* *useCastorDB*.
 Use an exising db?
 Add the directory to where the database is being stored.
 Default = FALSE
 * *nameCompartmentRaster*.
 Name of the raster that represents a compartment or supply block.
 * *nameCompartmentTable*.
 Name of the table that represents a compartment or supply block value attribute look up.
 * *nameMaskHarvestLandbaseRaster*.
 Administrative boundary related to operability of the the timber harvesting landbase.
 Default = 1